cliffhall/puzzlebox/README.md

 Imagine the Rubik's Cube puzzle.
 It has 43 quintillion states, and to move between them, you make twists on the planes of the cube.

-An even more challenging puzzle is how create a non-trivial thing with AI agents, as that thing becomes more complex.

 ### Properties of a Puzzle
 - A finite number of discrete states, e.g., "Inception", "Specification", "DomainModeling", "Design", "Build", etc.
 - Each state may have any number of actions (including 0) that initiate transition to another state.